 Dr. Carlos J Berio, PT, DPT, MS, CSCS, CMTPT

 Dr. Berio is a licensed Doctor of Physical Therapy, Certified Strength and Conditioning Specialist, and a Certified Myofascial Trigger Point Therapist.
 In addition, he holds a Master’s Degree in Clinical Exercise Physiology.
 He has treated high school, collegiate, recreational, and professional athletes of various sports including baseball, softball, football, hockey, tennis, swimming, golf, and martial arts.
-His experience as a collegiate and semi-professional athlete as well as a professional baseball coach make him a sought-after resource among elite-level athletes on the field and in the training room.
-The concept of ‘all the way well’ in his work as a physical therapist and fitness professional is what continues to drive Dr. Berio to be the best movement specialist there is.
+His experience as a collegiate and semi-professional athlete and a professional baseball coach make him a sought-after resource among elite-level athletes on the field and in the training room.
+The concept of ‘all the way well’ in his work as a physical therapist and fitness professional continues to drive Dr. Berio to be the best movement specialist there is.

 Carlos remains active in several sports and is an avid agility training, powerlifting, and adventure race runner.
 He is an advocate for his patients, clients, and his fellow PT colleagues.
 He can be reached at [email protected].